andreasdh/Coding-for-the-Molecular-Sciences/docs/intro.md

 # Coding for the Molecular Sciences

 Welcome!
-This site explores how programming can be used as a scientific tool in chemistry and related molecular sciences.
+This interactive book explores how programming can be used as a scientific tool in chemistry and related molecular sciences.
 Its main purpose is to build practical Python skills through problems drawn from molecular science: calculations, models, visualisation, experimental data, and statistical analysis.

 Programming is useful not only because it can automate work, but because it can help us formulate problems more explicitly, explore relationships, test models, and make sense of data.
 The aim is therefore not to turn every scientist into a software developer.
 The aim is to become sufficiently fluent in code to use it critically, productively, and independently as part of scientific problem solving.